 Myth #5: It’s undermining corporate governance

-Active managers’ record on corporate governance isn’t exactly impressive.
+Active managers’ record on corporate governance isn’t necessarily impressive.

-Increasingly, the evidence shows, they are bringing their influence to bear.
+And increasingly, evidence shows that they are bringing their influence to bear.

 Myth #6: It’s going to go badly wrong when a correction comes